Take our survey to help us provide the best possible support to your small business during COVID-19 and beyond.

 If you are required to submit a PRC plan, you must apply using the Submission of a progressive rehabilitation and closure plan (ESR/2019/4957) (DOCX, 214KB) form.

-Your PRC plan must meet the requirements set out under the EP Act and the progressive rehabilitation and closure plan guideline (ESR/2019/4964) (PDF, 2.3MB).
+Your PRC plan must meet the requirements set out under the Environment Protection Act 1994 (EP Act) and the progressive rehabilitation and closure plan guideline (ESR/2019/4964) (PDF, 2.3MB).

 Applications can be made at any time unless your project is captured by the transitional provisions.
 Your completed PRC plan can be lodged to the Department of Environment and Science business centre appropriate to your resource.